 BACKGROUND

 Glaucoma is a group of diseases characterized by a specific pattern of optic nerve neuropathy and retinopathy.
 Increasing evidence demonstrates glaucoma associated corneal endothelium loss.
 Direct-compression mechanism due to elevated intraocular pressure (IOP), cell toxicity after long term exposure to preservatives and glaucoma surgery have been reported to be the possible mechanism.
-Herein, we compare the specular endothelial microscopy in primary open-angle glaucoma (POAG) patients and healthy control of the same age group to observe the corneal endothelium changes and the correlations to the mean IOP in a Chinese case control study.
+Herein, we compare the specular endothelial microscopy in primary open-angle glaucoma (POAG) patients and healthy controls of the same age group to observe the corneal endothelium changes and the correlations to the mean IOP in a Chinese case control study.

 AIM